Scenario Analysis Animation

 The changes can hold actual visual changes to a model, view, or visualization.
 That is done by entering scenario functions.
 (See below).

-If a change conflicts with a defined principle or rule, the tool will show a message box.
-Decisions can be configured so they show an input box or that you as a user can click on a yes or no question.
+The tool will show a message box if a change conflicts with a defined principle or rule.
+Decisions can be configured to show an input box, or you, as a user, can click on a yes or no question.
 In this way, stakeholders viewing the scenario can alter the scenario.

 Create a Scenario Model

-On Dragon1 a metamodel for scenarios is available helping you to know what entity classes to use and to relate.
-You can even choose to have Dragon1 disable forbidden or unwanted relationships based on the metamodel.
+On Dragon1, a metamodel for scenarios is available, helping you to know what entity classes to use and to relate.
+You can even choose to have Dragon1 turn off forbidden or unwanted relationships based on the metamodel.

 You can also create your metamodel for scenarios on Dragon1.